MattSedmak/restaurant_app/README.md

 - User first selects what time they would like to eat (18:00 (6:PM) or 21:00 (9:PM))
   Then the user can choose between 1 - 12 guests (1-6 == 1 table, 7-12 == 2 tables).
-- Then the react calendar appears showing availability for the current month, if a date is fully booked it will be disabled and the guest will be able to choose       that date.
+- Then the react calendar appears showing availability for the current month, if a date is fully booked it will be disabled and the guest will not be able to choose that date.
 - After the user clicks on the desired date the details form will pop up.
 The user can then fill in their details and confirm the booking.
 - After a successful booking the user will see a thank you message with the details of their booking, and receive a email with their booking information and a         cancelation link.